 Winner by 9%

-FRS rates % higher than Visiting Angels on Leadership Culture Ratings vs Visiting Angels Ratings based on looking at 777 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you feel comfortable giving your boss negative feedback?" and "Do you approve of your CEOs management style?".
+FRS rates % higher than Visiting Angels on Leadership Culture Ratings vs Visiting Angels Ratings based on looking at 781 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Is your company invested in your career growth?" and "What does the leadership team need to get better at?".

 Compensation Culture Ratings vs Visiting Angels